 Tips for treating back pain

 Many people with low-back pain feel better after a week or two.
 And more than 90 percent feel better within eight weeks, reports the American College of Rheumatology (ACR).

 You should contact your doctor if you have any of the signs mentioned in this assessment or if you have any other concerns.

-Over-the-counter pain medicines such as aspirin, acetaminophen and other nonsteroidal anti-inflammatory drugs may help you feel better.
+Over-the-counter pain medicines such as acetaminophen and aspirin may help you feel better.
 Applying cold packs and heat also can help.

 You also should keep bed rest to a minimum and try to proceed with your usual activities, advises the ACR.